 One year, I decided to do the one Thankful post a day every day in November on Facebook.
 When it showed up on my TimeHop, I remembered that was the year and the month that my Grandpa died.
 Yes, I was sad.
 I was close to him and I missed him and I still miss him, but more than anything that one post a day shifted my focus to the blessings that I had instead of the ones that I had lost.
 I was glad to have been blessed with him, and to have gotten close to him.

 “Count your many blessings, name them one by one.
 Count your many blessings see what God has done.” – Song lyrics from a hymn

 For me, when things are really going badly (and even when they are not) there is nothing like a good talk with my Heavenly Father.
 I just pour everything out to him, all my heart-aches, all my worries, all my concerns, everything I am going through, everything that is breaking my heart and weighing me down.
-I pour it out at his feet and (this is the hard part) I leave it there.
+Then comes the hardest part for me: I leave it there.
 He IS real, he loves his children and he hears their prayers.

 Not too long ago, I was very worried about money.
 It seemed everything was breaking at once, it seemed like the money was just flying out of the bank account everywhere and I had all this stuff to fix.
 After the kids left for school, I got on my knees and prayed and poured everything out to him, and I sobbed my eyes out.
 I told HIM everything; all that was in my heart and mind.
 When I was done, I got up and I opened my Bible and everywhere I looked it was like the words were speaking right to me.
 I read where He loves his children and how precious we are to him (Isaiah 43), I read that he will give us strength and bear us up (Isaiah 40:31), and I read to stop worrying (Philippians 4).